 Coastline Diner (formerly Athens Diner), Warwick

 We were quite surprised when we saw a new sign out front but it was only a name change – same owners, same menu, same wait staff.
-Always one of our favorite breakfast and lunch joints.
+This has been one of our favorite breakfast and lunch joints in the past but we’ve recently decided (in 2018) that it no longer is.
+It has been replaced by Gel’s Kitchen (see below).
 Nothing fancy but very reasonably priced.
 The price of two of our usual breakfasts – the “special” (2 eggs with toast which I usually order) has increased from $.99 to $1.99 and the price of their home made corned beef hash (Rob’s favorite) has increased by a dollar to $6.99.
 But even with the increase in price, it’s still a great deal.
 And the portion of hash is so large that Rob usually shares the hash and home fries with me.
 Their omelets are also very good.
 Expect to find a line on weekends.
 Open for breakfast and lunch.

 Dante’s Kitchen, Main Street, East Greenwich